 Gelatin is essentially cooked collagen.
 You’ve heard of collagen before, right?

-(If not, it’s the secret to strong hair, long nails and healthy skin.
-I add one tablespoon to my coffee or tea every day!
-You can read more about the benefits of collagen here.)
+(If not, it’s the secret to strong hair, long nails, and healthy skin.
+I add one Tablespoon to my coffee or tea every day!
+You can read more about my personal experience with collagen here.)

-Gelatin is the key ingredient to making homemade gummies – elderberry gummies and charcoal gummies – and it’s also the secret to making amazing homemade chocolate pudding.
+Gelatin is the key ingredient to making homemade gummies – Elderberry Gummies and Charcoal Gummies and Homemade Gummy Bears – and it’s also the secret to making amazing homemade chocolate pudding.

 Just like collagen, not all gelatin is created equal.
-I did a side-by-side tests of two popular brands of collagen and one failed miserably and one blew my expectations out of the water.
+I did a side-by-side test of two popular brands of collagen.
+One failed miserably, and one blew my expectations out of the water.

 Because of that test, I only recommend Perfect Supplements brand collagen and gelatin.